New features for Azure Machine Learning are now available

 - Explainability is now GA, with improved performance

 - .NET integration ML.NET 1.0 release is the first major milestone of a great journey in the open that started in May 2018 when we released ML.NET 0.1 as open source.
-Since then, we’ve issued monthly releases of a total of 12 preview releases, plus this final 1.0 release.
+Since then we've been releasing monthly, 12 preview releases plus this final 1.0 release.
 ML.NET is an open-source and cross-platform machine learning framework for .NET developers.
-Using ML.NET, developers can leverage their existing tools and skillsets to develop and infuse custom AI into their applications by creating custom machine-learning models for common scenarios like Sentiment Analysis, Recommendation, Image Classification and more.
+Using ML.NET, developers can leverage their existing tools and skillsets to develop and infuse custom AI into their applications by creating custom machine learning models for common scenarios like Sentiment Analysis, Recommendation, Image Classification and more.
 You can use NimbusML, the ML.NET Python bindings, to use ML.NET with Azure Machine Learning.
 NimbusML enables data scientists to use ML.NET to train models in Azure Machine Learning or anywhere else they use Python.
-The trained machine-learning model can easily be used in a .NET application with the ML.NET PredictionEngine, as in this example.
+The trained machine learning model can easily be used in a .NET application with the ML.NET PredictionEngine like this example.